-When a BC Public Service employee retires, moves to another ministry or leaves public service, several general administrative items require a supervisor's attention.
+When a BC Public Service employee retires, moves to another ministry, or leaves the public service, several general administrative items require a supervisor's attention.

-These lists are not exhaustive and it is up to each supervisor to customize a checklist that suits their ministry's specific needs.
+These lists aren't exhaustive and it's up to each supervisor to customize a checklist that suits their ministry's specific needs.

 Letter of Resignation or Termination

 For employees who are retiring, a resignation letter isn't required.
 The retiring employee should contact AskMyHR to request a Paid Absence Prior to Retirement (PAPR) form to be completed.
 Submit a service request using the category Myself (or) My Team/Organization > Leaving the Public Service > Retirement.

 If an employee is leaving the public service, submit the resignation letter or termination information to AskMyHR.Submit a service request using the category Myself (or) My Team/Organization > Leaving the Public Service > Resignation.

 An employee may owe outstanding amounts for advances received.
 Under those circumstances, you must document the owed amount and the type of advance.
 Cancel any corporate credit and travel cards in the employee's name.